chengjiafeng857/xiaogong/README.md

    Some visual stuff

-   A Clock remebering a beatiful date
+   A clock remebering a beatiful date

 - Animations, interactive messages, and visual flourishes (confetti, transitions, etc.)
 - Simple assets (optional music or images) included in the repo